SheaButta/Mapping_Earthquakes/README.md

 My final sprint will include adding three (3) specific visualization which are identified below.
 As always, my analysis followed the data analysis principles of (1) Determine the number of rows and columns; (2) Data types used; and (3) Is the data readable?

 __Client Expected Results:__
+- Visual a map with __no__ overlay
+- Visualize initial page load
 - Visualize Techtronic Plates overlay
-- Visualize Earthquakes overlay with magnitudes displayed by legend
+- Visualize Techtronic and Earthquakes overlays with magnitudes displayed by legend
-- Visualize Major Earthquakes overlay with magnitudes displayed by legend
+- Visualize Techtronic, Earthquakes and Major overlays with magnitudes displayed by legend
-- Visualize all overlays with legend

 ## Resources